chulminy/AE_ENVE_GEOE_121/README.md

 * Compose working, efficient, and readable code in various ways
 * Debug your code to identify and fix programming errors
 * Identify suitable keywords to search for code snippets on the web
-* Solve mathematical and engineering problems through MATLAB programming
+* Apply MATLAB to solve mathematical and engineering problems

 ### Tip 1: How to improve your programming skills
-* Step 1: Make your program working without errors by all means
+* Step 1: Ensure your program run without errors or warnings
 * Step 2.
-Understand a model solution (e.g., program logic, useful built-in functions, programming styles)
+Understand a model solution provided (e.g., program logic, useful built-in functions, programming styles)
 * Step 3.
 Consider how to modify/improve your own programs
 * Step 4.
 Re-write your program from scratch without copying solutions

 ### Tip 2: How to complete this course with over 90
 * Review lecture slides and tutorials before attending programming labs
 * Submit all lab and homework assignments
-* Do not read the code in tutorials and assignment solutions with your eye only.
-Type all scripts in your editor and run them by yourself
+* Do not skim the code in tutorials and assignment solutions.
+Type and run all scripts in your editor to familiarize yourself with the syntax
 * Post **at least one question** on a course website every week and help/teach other students
-* Replicate operations of the built-in functions with your own code
+* Replicate built-in functions with your own code
 * Employ a MATLAB editor, workspace browser, and debugging tool actively
-* Solve problems without loop and selection statements (ie. vector operations!)
+* Vectorize your code without loop and selection statements
 * Use MATLAB instead of MS Excel, Wolfram|Alpha, or a calculator to complete your tasks

 ## Prerequisite